ucsd-ets/datahub-docker-stack/tests/README.md

                 2) Use doit unit build to build,test and push the image to DataHub repo
                 3) Update the wiki
                 4) Store the artifacts and logs
-        The Tag.yml file is used to tag the latest build
+        The Tag.yml file is used to tag the latest build.
+It requires test_gpu.yml passes.
+        Test_Gpu.yml is used to test an image with a specified tag for the scipy-ml notebook.
+It can be triggered manually.

 Images:-
         1) Folder containing the images and each images has its own docker file, test folder for test scripts.